Posted October 9th, 2009

 These are likely to be desirable, well-paying jobs, based on NYU-Poly’s top 10 ranking in salary potential among engineering colleges.
 That ranking by way of a PayScale.com survey also found that engineering, economics, physics, and computer science majors are among the top 10 that lead to high salaries.
 The survey also placed NYU-Poly at number 11 among the top Northeastern colleges for salary potential, behind Ivy Leagues schools like Harvard, Yale and Princeton.

 The fall Career Fair has drawn an average of 71 companies over the last five years, and was up to 89 last year.
 “But when the economy took a turn, that dropped off; if you’re not hiring, you’re not coming,” notes Scheftel.
 The spring Fair had just 46 companies, but slightly over 60 are registered for next week — an encouraging 30% increase.

 Many of these companies are perennial visitors — offering mechanical, civil and electrical engineering, plus defense, computers and research jobs.
 New this year are NASA, companies in the fields of medical devices and energy, and more than a dozen startups from NYU-Poly incubators, including its new 160 Varick Street location.

 What goes on at the Fair?
 You’ll drop your résumé with companies that interest you; bring 40 to 50 copies.
-To prepare, research each company you plan to visit (view a list of registered companies) so you can come armed with pertinent questions.
+To prepare, research each company you plan to visit so you can come armed with pertinent questions.
 You’ll have the opportunity to speak with representatives — many of them NYU-Poly alums — about real-world prospects and procedures.

 Nina K. Weber, director of the Career Management Center, urges students to “go over to the table and ask questions.
 Maybe be a little provocative.
 For example, you might say you’re interested in the Army but you’re not sure it’s suitable for women.”